needle-mirror/com.unity.xr.hands/Documentation~/openxr-features/metahandtrackingaim.md

 For this extension to work when deployed to a Meta Quest device, your OpenXR package must be set to at least version 1.6.0.

-You can either use the Unity Input System drop-down menus in the editing UI for Input Action Assets, or directly enter bindings like below.
+You can either use the Unity Input System drop-down menus in the editing UI for Input Action Assets, or directly enter bindings as shown below.

 |**Data**|**Generic Binding Path**|
 |--------|------------|